intgswd/pedestriantactics.github.io/privacy-policy.md

 We use your Personal Information only for providing and improving the Site.
 By using the Site, you agree to the collection and use of information in accordance with this policy.

 ### Information Collection And Use
 While using our Site, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
-Personally identifiable information may include, but is not limited to your customtitle, email address, phone number, and mailing address (“Personal Information”).
+Personally identifiable information may include, but is not limited to your title, email address, phone number, and mailing address (“Personal Information”).

 ### Log Data
 Like many site operators, we collect information that your browser sends whenever you visit our Site (“Log Data”).